xahidbuffon/FUnIE-GAN/README.md

 	- A few test images: data/test/A (ground-truth: GTr_A), data/test/random (unpaired)
 	- Output: data/output
 - Use the [measure.py](measure.py) for quantitative analysis based on UIQM, SSIM, and PSNR
-- A few saved models are provided in saved_models/ (base model: gen1/)
+- A few saved models are provided in saved_models/

 #### Constraints and Challenges
 - Trade-offs between performance and running time.
 Requirements: